nachivpn/nbe-course/README.md

 - [ ] Attending a majority of the discussion sessions.
 - [ ] Giving a presentation based on the chosen papers.
-- [ ] Writing a survey paper based on the chosen papers.
+- [ ] Writing a survey article based on the chosen papers.

 ## Participants